karlicoss/bleanser/README.md

 There are particular normalisers for different filetypes, e.g. [`json`](./src/bleanser/core/modules.json.py), [`xml`](./src/bleanser/core/modules/xml_clean.py), [`sqlite`](./src/bleanser/core/modules/sqlite.py) which might work if your data is especially basic, but typically this requires subclassing one of those and writing some custom code to 'cleanup' the data, so it can be properly compared/diffed.

-### do_cleanup
+### normalise

-There are two ways you can think about `do_cleanup` (creating a 'cleaned'/normalised representation of an input file) -- by specifying an 'upper' or 'lower' bound:
+There are two ways you can think about `normalise` (creating a 'cleaned'/normalised representation of an input file) -- by specifying an 'upper' or 'lower' bound:

-- upper: specify which data you want to drop, dumping everything else to `cleaned`
+- upper: specify which data you want to drop, dumping everything else to `normalised`
 - lower: specify which keys/data you want to keep, e.g. only returning a few keys which uniquely identify events in the data

 As an example say you had a JSON export: